Seminars

 The Research Education Program (REP) presents 25 seminars each year on a variety of topics, designed to inform and assist you through each step of the research process.

-With hospital restrictions easing we have now returned to our face-to-face live presentations in the Perth Children's Hospital auditorium.
+Our seminars are presented live in the Perth Children's Hospital auditorium.
 A light lunch is provided for all in-person attendees.
-Our seminars are also live streamed using MS Teams and Avaya Workplace.
+Our seminars are also live streamed using MS Teams.
 Connect directly on your desktop device, or from one of our hosted locations.

-We are pleased to announce the introduction of 4 Research Skills Workshops - presented in-person only.
-Watch the recording of our first workshop via the link below or check out our additional resources page.
+In 2023 we introduced a set of 4 Research Skills Workshops - presented in-person only.
+Watch the recordings or register on our additional resources page.

 If you were unable to join us for our latest sessions, we invite you to submit our access forms to watch in your own time.